-The religious quest fascinates me.
-Most fascinating, in our time, are its non-traditional manifestations.
-As institutional religion continues to lose its grip on the western polis, the spiritual energy at the core of the human psyche is bubbling up in all sorts of ways….both outside and inside traditional religious structures.
+The religious quest continues to fascinate me, especially in its non-traditional manifestations.
+As institutional religion slowly loses its grip on the western polis, the spiritual energy at the core of the human psyche is bubbling up in all sorts of ways….both outside and inside traditional religious structures.

-Moreover, my analytic training and personal spiritual journey have altered my relation to the western religious tradition and opened me to many non-traditional – though often ancient -- practices.
+I've spent more than a decade offering spiritual direction to a variety of people -- clergy, those training to be clergy, and lots of ordinary folks.
+As an Episcopal priest, I know the religious journey well.
+In addition, my analytic training and personal spiritual journey have opened me to many non-traditional – though often ancient -- practices.
 When psyche presents one with images and paths that diverge from the path one has embraced consciously, it would be foolish not to attend to the possibilities those images open, and I’ve sought to do exactly that.

-Even so, my psyche also remains alive and responsive to the symbol system of Christianity – and other spiritual systems -- and my life has certainly been shaped by the spiritual and liturgical practices of the Church.
 Knowing mainstream western religion from the inside, I recognize its flaws readily, but I also see much that continues to inspire me.
 This is especially true of my little corner of Christendom – Anglicanism and the Episcopal Church – which has been socially progressive in recent decades, seeks to hold the tension of opposites, and has an ancient yet living spiritual tradition.
-These experiences leave me living in two worlds and, with Jung, believing that the Christian era, although it is probably in the process of passing away, still has a lot of psychic energy.
-As one deeply drawn to the immediacy of religious experience, I feel called to be engaged especially with whatever post-Christian images and forms may be emerging, but also with the places of health – there are some! – in institutional religion.

 Because I know the Christian tradition well – before becoming an Episcopalian, I spent five years, in a Roman Catholic religious order – I feel able to draw on the healthiest parts of the tradition.
 Yet, because I am at heart an analyst, and by training and disposition, radically open to the psyche and its experience, I’m also able, and eager, to honor and discern those new things “God” is doing in our midst.